minghao-wu/minghao-wu.github.io/_pages/cv.md

 Education
 ======
 * M.Eng.
 Information Technology, The University of Melbourne, 2018
 * B.Sc.
-Statistics and Information Systems, Beijing University of Technology, 2016
+Statistics and Information Systems, The University of Sydney, 2016

 Work Experience
 ======